-If you are Chilean, Singaporean, have a Masters degree from an US institution, and / or want to work for a non-profit organization (concerns cap exempt), then yes, you can target the visa H-1B for your job search.
-Because you won’t be concerned by the lottery chance.
+If you are Chilean, Singaporean, have a Master’s degree from a US institution, and/or want to work for a non-profit organization (concerns cap-exempt), then yes, you can target the visa H-1B for your job search.
+Because you won’t be concerned about the lottery chance.

 If you are Indian and working in the IT field, you can find a multinational computer service company that sponsors every year, thousands of H-1Bs for IT engineers.
 Generally, those companies spend little time on each candidate’s profile.
 And they know very well that only a third of the workers they sponsor will make it on US soil with this visa.
 We are talking here about quantity to cope with the lack of computer skills in the United States.
 In this case, you can find a sponsor company, but you will not be sure to get the H-1B visa: you have a one in three chance.

 If you do not fit in any of these previous criteria, then I do not advise you in any case to aim for an H-1B visa.
 Even if you are eligible and that it’s the visa that suits you best.
 Because I can assure you that you will not find a company that will sponsor you this visa if you are not already working for them (as in Max’s case).